nilsramsperger/docker-nodebb/README.md

 If you want to use the container on a public URL and an other port, you should edit the `config.json`.
 The full hostname and port must be placed there to get all links within NodeBB working correctly.

-From second run on, NodeBB will be started using [forever](https://github.com/foreverjs/forever).
-Thus NodeBB will be restarted, if it happens to shut down unexpectedly.

 ### Volumes
 * `/etc/nodebb` contains NodeBB's `config.json`